Yuval Noah Harari

 "We did not domesticate wheat.
 It domesticated us." - Yuval Noah Harari

 Persons shown on this website are not affiliated with or materially involved with the ConscioCentric Paradigm.
-Their writings, teachings, publications or quotes have been influencial to the ideas of ConscioCentrism.
+Their writings, teachings, publications or quotes have been influential to the ideas of ConscioCentrism.

 ×